Seattle fires two police officers who went to Trump rally, saying they stood by during Jan. 6 U.S. Capitol riot

 Three of the other four officers who attended the Washington, D.C., rally Jan.
 6 were cleared of allegations of unprofessional conduct and did not break any laws, the investigation found.
 The investigation into allegations against the fourth officer was inconclusive, according to the department’s civilian-run Office of Police Accountability.

+However, in an email sent to Seattle City Council Chairwoman Lorena Gonzalez on July 28, Alexander Everett demanded the council investigate several of its own members for attending Black Lives Matter protests in Seattle this summer where speakers called for violence against police and the council members failed to condemn it.
+They also claimed city officials “allowed an insurrection to occur in our very own city” during the two-week existence of the police-free Capitol Hill Occupied Protest (CHOP), which ended after violence and two homicides.

+“I am a Seattle Police Officer and one of the officers in the investigation regarding January 6th 2021,” he wrote.
+“The actions from the Seattle City council during 2020 endangered countless lives of the citizens of Seattle and in some cases, the actions were illegal.”

-The summary of the investigation says senior OPA investigators traveled to Washington, D.C., and conducted dozens of interviews with people ranging from waiters and hotel clerks to senior officials with the Capitol and Metropolitan police forces.
+The summary of the investigation into the two officers says senior OPA investigators traveled to Washington, D.C., and conducted dozens of interviews with people ranging from waiters and hotel clerks to senior officials with the Capitol and Metropolitan police forces.
 They also reviewed videos and photographs of the event, including still pictures prepared by the FBI from video footage shot by a third-party defendant now facing federal charges in the Capitol siege case.

 The still photos captured a man and woman — Everett and Rochelle Everett— smiling and standing within a restricted area just outside the U.S. Capitol while, nearby, pro-Trump rioters forced their way into the building, the investigation says.